Transmutation, Part I: All of the Churches in Colorado Springs

 “A fundamentalist is an evangelical who is angry about something.” --George Marsden

-All of the Churches in Colorado Springs is a photographic examination that is part documentary, part typology, and part psychoanalysis.
-I was raised in a family of evangelical fundamentalists who were living in Colorado Springs at the same moment that James Dobson founded Focus on the Family.
+All of the Churches in Colorado Springs is a search for the immaterial and personal through the use of visual organization; it is a photographic meditation of spaces comprised of equal parts documentary, typology, and psychoanalysis.
+I was raised in a family of evangelical fundamentalists who were living in Colorado Springs at the same moment that James Dobson founded Focus on the Family, whose dogma figured prominently into my upbringing.
 Their subsequent indoctrination and religious fervor created a stranglehold on my life and experiences that cannot be understated.
 Decades later, I have unexpectedly found myself living in Colorado Springs again—which has since become an evangelical mecca—and in a current political moment whose very origins, I contend, can be traced to this place.

 How did modern Christianity get so angry?
 How did its outer-most fringes become the center of contemporary American life?
 How did a relatively small group of people come to dominate our current political discourse, shifting policies that disenfranchise vast swaths of the population based on race and class?
 Where did it all start and how can we begin to understand it?